How Leadership Coaching Works: A Behind-the-Scenes Look

 What happens:

-Now we’re working with real situations as they unfold.
-Not case studies.
-Not hypotheticals.
-The actual decisions you’re making this week.
+Now we’re working with real situations as they happen.
+Not case studies or hypotheticals.
+We talk in real time (when appropriate) about actual decisions you’re making and actual conversations you’re having.

 See the pattern?